Nature Conservancy of Canada: Legacy mailing

 Summary / objectives

-This mailing attempts to find donors who would consider leaving a legacy – particularly, a gift in their Will – to NCC.
+This mailing attempts to find donors who would consider leaving a legacy – particularly, a gift in their will – to Nature Conservancy of Canada (NCC).

 Encouraging direct mail donors to leave a legacy presents those organisations that have invested in building a direct mail donor file with the opportunity to raise billions of dollars for their cause.